ant9000/pydgi/README.md

 The generic communication protocol is fully implemented; configuration and data parsing are still WIP.

 Presently there is a single working interface - the power one: pydgi can stream current data from the XAM module available on Xplained Pro boards.
-Refer to *power_measure.py* for an example of usage.
+Refer to examples for usage.